Resource relationships in Managed Service for Kubernetes

 Service

-A service is an abstraction that provides network load balancing functions.
-Traffic rules are configured for a group of pods united by a set of labels.
+A service is an abstraction that provides network load balancing.
+Traffic rules are configured for pods grouped by a set of labels.

 By default, a service is only available within a specific Kubernetes cluster, but it can be public and receive requests from outside the Kubernetes cluster.